 Bath salts facts

-- Bath salts as drugs of abuse refer to white powder or crystalline substance that has no bathing or other cosmetic use.
+- Bath salts as drugs of abuse refer to a white powder or crystalline substance that has no bathing or other cosmetic use.

 - The active ingredients in bath salts tend to be similar chemically and in their effects to stimulants like cocaine and amphetamines.
 Some have hallucinogenic effects.

-- The rate of bath salts abuse in the United States has rapidly increased over the last few years, and the substance is sold in many small stores as well as on the street.
+- The occurrence of bath salts abuse in the United States has rapidly increased over the last few years, and the substance is sold in many small stores as well as on the street.

 - A number of the active ingredients in bath salts are considered to be quite addictive and dangerous.
 They have therefore been banned by laws in the majority of states as well as by federal law.